thunderbird/webext-docs/theme.rst

          :name: [``additional_backgrounds``]
          :type: (array of :ref:`theme.ImageDataOrExtensionURL`)

-         Additional images added to the header area and displayed behind the 'theme_frame' image.
+         Additional images added to the header area and displayed behind the ``theme_frame`` image.

       .. api-member::